-The plot lets you see whether any patterns are evident in the data.
+The plot lets you see obvious patterns in the data.
 For example, you might see that one operator consistently measures higher than the others or that the measurements on certain parts vary more when compared to other parts.

 The run chart contains the following elements:

 The individual measurement values.
-Different color/symbol combinations, which represent each operator.
+Different color/symbol combinations represent each operator.